mitsuba-renderer/enoki/docs/nested.rst

 array is initialized from a lower-dimensional array, or when types of mixed dimension occur in an arithmetic expression.

-The figure below illustrates a broadcast of a 3D array to a 4-tensor of shape :math:`(2, 3, 4, 3)` (note the reversed reading order in the type definition).
+The figure below illustrates a broadcast of a 3D vector to a rank 4 tensor during an arithmetic operation involving both (e.g. addition).

 .. image:: nested-03.svg
     :width: 700px
     :align: center

-Enoki works its way through the shape descriptors of both arrays, moving from left to right in the above figure (i.e. from the outermost to the innermost nesting level).
+Enoki works its way through the shape descriptors of both arrays, moving from right to left in the above figure (i.e. from the outermost to the innermost nesting level).
 At each iteration, it checks if the current pair of shape entries match -- if they do, the iteration advances to the next entry.
 Otherwise, a broadcast is performed over that dimension, which is analogous to inserting a ``1`` into the lower-dimensional array's shape.
 When the dimensions of the lower-dimensional array are exhausted, Enoki appends further ones until the dimensions match.
-In the above example, the array is thus copied to the second dimension, with a broadcast taking place over the first and trailing two dimensions.
+In the above example, the array is thus copied to the second dimension, with a broadcast taking place over the last and first two dimensions.

 Broadcasting nested types works in the same way.
-Here, the entries of a :math:`3\times 3` array are copied to the second and last dimensions of the output array:
+Here, the entries of a :math:`3\times 3` array are copied to the first and third dimensions of the output array:

 .. image:: nested-05.svg